-There is something so appealing to many outdoor enthusiasts about long-distance hiking or thru-hiking.
-Whether they be novice hikers or seasoned pros, long-distance hikers require a higher level of fitness to sustain them through endurance-heavy activity as well as some challenging mental hurdles to overcome as well.
-However, proper training for a long-distance trek can help hikers build up their mental stamina along with making them physically prepared.
-Using these types of exercises to train, anyone can be ready to take on a long-distance hike within a few months of starting to train.
+There is always going to be a challenging element to long-distance hiking, but with the right preparation, you can guarantee a higher level of enjoyment and a greater chance of success.
+Proper training for a long-distance trek can help hikers build up their mental stamina along with making them physically prepared.
+Using these types of exercises, anyone can be ready to take on a long-distance hike within a few months of starting to train.

 With these exercises, anyone can train and be prepared for a long-distance hike within a matter of months.
 Remember that it is just as important to take at least one full day of rest and recovery during the week.
 As important as it is to push your limits within the boundaries your body allows as you grow, it is also important to give your body time to recover to prevent injury.